The Treasury's Leadership Team Profiles

 Bryan has an extensive background in economic policy and strategy.
 Prior to joining the Treasury in 2017 Bryan was with the Ministry of Business, Innovation and Employment (MBIE) where he held roles as the Head of the Office of the Chief Executive, and General Manager Strategic Policy.

 Bryan has also worked in a range of policy and economic functions at the Ministry of Economic Development, the De Nederlandsche Bank (Netherlands Central Bank) and the Reserve Bank of New Zealand.

-Bryan holds a Bachelor of Commerce and Administration (Hons) and First Class Honours in Economics from Victoria University of Wellington and a Bachelor of Business Studies from Massey University.
+Bryan holds a Bachelor of Commerce and Administration (Hons) in Economics from Victoria University of Wellington as well as a Bachelor of Business Studies from Massey University.
 Bryan lives in Wellington with his wife and two children.
-He enjoys getting out into the hills around Wellington when he can, and supporting his boys’ sports teams.
+He enjoys getting out into the hills around Wellington when he can, and supporting his boys' sports teams.

 Tim Ng is the Treasury's Chief Economic Advisor.
 He leads the Treasury's work to raise living standards through policy advice on settings to promote economic growth and a stable macroeconomic environment.
 Specific policy areas include education and skills, the labour market and welfare, infrastructure, natural resources, regulation, financial markets, international policy, housing affordability, tax strategy, macroeconomic policy, economic forecasting, modelling and research, and analytics and insights.